Cookies on this website

 About the competition

-Originally funded by the University of Oxford Diversity Fun, the competition aims to increase the visibility of Oxford’s Black, Asian and Minority Ethnic scientists and mathematicians, bridge the perceived divide between science and art, and further connect schools and local communities with the University.
+The Beyond Boundaries project aims to increase the visibility of Oxford’s scientists and mathematicians of colour, to bridge the perceived divide between science and art, and to further connect schools and local communities with the University.

-Each year the participating researchers and academics are profiled on the Oxford Sparks website, with short and engaging descriptions of their career paths and research to date – along with photos and informal videos.
-They also give up their time to participate in outreach work within participating schools and community groups such as Scouts and Girl Guides.
+Participating researchers and academics and artwork will be profiled on the Oxford Sparks website, where we host short and engaging descriptions of their career paths and research – along with photos and informal videos where possible.
+We will also encourage and support researchers to participate in outreach work within participating schools and community groups.

-Once the competition launches, school children are invited to select one of the role models and create an artistic representation of that person’s research (for example, a painting, sculpture, or piece of digital art), and submit their artwork along with a short statement explaining what they have created.
-For ideas, see past artwork from the 2018 competition and 2020 competition.
+For the competition, school students are asked to select one of the role models and create an artistic representation of that person’s research (for example, painting, sculpture, digital art, etc.), along with a short statement explaining their creation.
+Winners and runners-up will receive prize money and recognition at an awards ceremony and exhibition aimed for Spring 2025, with their work also being shared online.
+You can see past artwork from the 2018, 2020 and 2023 and 2025 competitions online.

 About the researchers